 Green Tea Ice Cream (40 THB)

-In the evening, after your temple-hopping, visit Chinatown as it is located close to the Grand Palace and Wat Pho.
+In the evening, after you finished your temple-hopping, visit Chinatown as it is located close to the Grand Palace and Wat Pho.
 This part of Bangkok comes alive after five o’clock and you will find the most amazing street food vendors, local restaurants and dessert shops.
 In our article about the Best Food in Chinatown, we recommend all the restaurants and dishes you must-try.